Choosing the Right Boat Fenders

 Fenders act as a cushion between a boat and a dock (concrete, metal or wood) or another boat and prevent damage to your boat’s topsides.

-We like roughly 1" of diameter for cylindrical fenders or 2" of diameter for spherical fenders for every 4'-5' of boat length.
-This is not a firm recommendation, because fender size also depends on location, boat weight and conditions.
+We like roughly 1" of diameter for cylindrical fenders or 2" of diameter for spherical fenders for every four-to-five feet of boat length.
+This is not a firm recommendation because fender size also depends on location, boat weight and conditions.
 Boats in unprotected end ties on Lake Erie, San Francisco Bay or other locations with nasty chop or tidal surge will need more protection than a vessel docked in a calm lake.
 We suggest using proper lines or fender whips to suspend the fenders at the correct height.

 |Boat Length In Feet||Cylindrical Fender Diameter||Round Fender Diameter||Flat Fender Size|